lgarron/md2html/README.md

     	return null
     end open

-Make sure that your reference tomarkdown in md2html does not depend on parts of he PATH that are only available in the commandline shell.
+Make sure that your reference tomarkdown in md2html does not depend on parts of the PATH that are only available in the commandline shell.

 ## Credits
 This product includes software developed by David Loren Parsons <http://www.pell.portland.or.us/~orc>